 Here's what nobody tells you about going vegan when you come from that background: the hardest part isn't giving up meat or dairy.
 The hardest part is believing you're allowed to have a food philosophy at all.

-When I first started shifting toward plant-based eating — slowly, tentatively, in my early sixties — I felt a gnawing guilt I couldn't name.
-It took me months to understand it.
-Choosing to exclude entire food groups felt, in some deep and illogical way, like spitting in the face of every meal my mother ever stretched to feed four girls on a seamstress's income.
+Choosing to exclude entire food groups felt, in some deep and illogical way, like spitting in the face of every meal my mother ever stretched to feed four kids on a seamstress's income.
 Like I was saying her food wasn't good enough.
 Like I was performing the very pickiness she never had the luxury to indulge.

 If I'm being honest, it also felt like a rich person's hobby.
-I'd spent decades watching the way grocery receipts quietly revealed the class divide — who bought organic, who bought what was on sale, who read labels versus who read price tags.
+I'd spent my whole childhood watching the way grocery receipts quietly revealed the class divide — who bought organic, who bought what was on sale, who read labels versus who read price tags.
 Veganism, from the outside, looked like it belonged firmly on the organic-label-reading side of that divide.
 And I didn't feel entitled to stand there.

 Research published in the Journal of Consumer Culture has explored exactly this tension — the way ethical food choices are often framed as middle- and upper-class pursuits, which can create a sense of exclusion or impostor syndrome for people from lower socioeconomic backgrounds who adopt them.
 The study points out that the marketing of plant-based lifestyles frequently centers affluence, aesthetically curated meals, and expensive specialty products, effectively signaling to working-class and lower middle-class people: this isn't for you.